checklist/checklist-support/docs/teams/team-folders.md

 You can also reorder checklists within a Folder by dragging it up or down within the desired folder.

 ## Template Folders
-Once you have setup your folders, you can navigate to the Templates page.
+Once you have set up your folders, you can navigate to the Templates page.
 The page sorts the templates by folder.

 Initially, the templates will be at the bottom of the screen below the folders.
 Simply drag a template onto the correct folder and drop it.
 You are free to leave any template uncategorized if you wish to.